DLookup for Excel

 [)amien

-3 responses
+3 responses to DLookup for Excel

-1. Avatar for Brad
+1. Avatar for

 As the function only returns one row you should force the query to only return one row using the TOP select constraint to minimise load on the server.
-Acheive this by modifying your sql assignment to read:
+Achieve this by modifying your sql assignment to read:

 sql = "SELECT TOP 1 " + expression + " FROM " + domain + " WHERE " + criteria